 Studio portrait of three female and nine male students, the graduating class of 1892.

-They are, back row, standing, left to right: Thomas Metoxen, Hattie Long Wolf, Reuben Wolf, Luzena Choteau, William Baird; front row, seated, left to right: Albert Bishop, Benajah Miles, Frank Everett, Joseph H. Hamilton, Lydia Flint, Benjamin Caswell…
+They are, back row, standing, left to right: Thomas Metoxen, Hattie Long Wolf, Reuben Wolf, Luzena Choteau, William Baird; front row, seated, left to right: Albert Bishop, Benajah Miles, Frank Everett, Joseph H. Hamilton, Lydia Flint, Benjamin…

 Thomas A. Metoxen requests from the Office of Indian Affairs to return home.
 Metoxen notes that he came to Carlisle in September 1885 on a five year term and that his parents would like to see him this summer.
-In addition, he notes that he would like to return to Carlisle in the Fall.
+In addition, he notes that he would like to return to Carlisle in the fall.

-Richard Henry Pratt responds to an Office of Indian Affairs letter regarding the request for Thomas A. Metoxen to return to his home.
+Richard Henry Pratt responds to an Office of Indian Affairs letter regarding the request from Thomas A. Metoxen to return to his home.
 Pratt notes that Metoxen has since changed his mind and requested to be sent out on outing which Pratt complied with.
 As a result Pratt recommends fulfilling the obligation but will follow the Office's wishes if…

 Thomas A. Mextoxen inquires from Thomas J. Morgan why he is being forced to remain at the Carlisle Indian School despite graduating in February.
 Metoxen has discussed this with Pratt and is under the impression Pratt means to keep him there in order to perform with the band in Chicago.
 Metoxen states he is working full time now but for little…